Back to Resources

 But that calculation assumes three things that aren’t always true:

-- The portfolio can absorb the extra withdrawals during the waiting period.
-If a client claims at 70 instead of 62, the portfolio funds eight additional years of spending.
+2. The portfolio can absorb the extra withdrawals during the waiting period.
+If a client claims at 70 instead of 62, the investment portfolio has to do eight years of extra work.
+Those eight years of additional withdrawals increase the portfolio’s exposure to sequence-of-returns risk.
 In a flat or rising market, that works fine.
 In a 2008-style downturn during those eight years, sequence-of-returns risk can permanently damage the portfolio.

-- Policy risk doesn’t erode future benefits.
-According to the 2025 OASDI Trustees Report, the Social Security Administration projects that the combined trust funds will be depleted by 2033, at which point ongoing payroll tax revenue would cover approximately 77% of scheduled benefits, a roughly 23% cut.
+3. Policy risk doesn’t erode future benefits.
+According to the 2025 OASDI Trustees Report, the Social Security Administration projects that the OASI trust fund will be depleted by 2033, at which point ongoing payroll tax revenue would cover approximately 77% of scheduled benefits, a roughly 23% cut.
 If this comes to pass, clients who delayed to maximize benefits would receive not that full expected amount, but 23% less starting in 2033, which changes the math on earlier claiming.

 Advisor takeaway: “Wait until 70” is the right starting point for analysis.
 It’s the wrong ending point.
 Your value is in modeling the variables that generic calculators ignore: longevity, sequence risk, policy risk, spousal dynamics, and the interaction between Social Security and the rest of the financial plan.